 Since opening for public play in 1994, Grayhawk Golf Club has proudly hosted golf enthusiasts worldwide – amateurs to professionals.
 And Grayhawk seems to shine the brightest when the spotlight of the golf world is firmly fixed on its two golf courses – Talon and Raptor – during competitive tournaments.

 Grayhawk is set to host the NCAA Division I Men’s and Women’s Golf Championships for three years, 2021 – 2023, televised on Golf Channel.

 - 2021 – Women’s May 21-26, Men’s May 28-June 2

 - 2022 – Women’s May 20-25, Men’s May 27-June 1

-Considered as a major event on the American Junior Golf Association’s schedule, The Thunderbird International Junior has taken place at Grayhawk every May since 2000.
-The event attracts the top junior boys and girls from around the world.Learn More About this Prestigious Tournament
+Considered one of the top Invitationals on the American Junior Golf Association’s schedule, the Thunderbird International Junior took place at Grayhawk for 20 years, from 2000 to 2019, attracting the best junior boys and girls from around the world.Learn More About this Prestigious Tournament

 National Car Rental PGA Jr. League Championship